eljojo/faircamp-fork/README.md

 #### Localization

-This allows you to configure a language code (used e.g. for the RSS feed metadata) and more importantly to switch from left-to-right to right-to-left presentation for e.g. arabic and hebrew scripts.
+This allows you to configure a language code (used e.g. for the RSS feed metadata) and to switch from left-to-right to right-to-left presentation for e.g. arabic and hebrew scripts.
+Note that the interface itself is already fully translatable internally, this only needs some wrapping up before it can be exposed through configuration.

 ```eno
 # localization